Hikagejuunin/Loki/README.txt

 # Loki
-Loki serpent combat system for Achaea
+Loki - a serpent combat system for Achaea

 ** note: includes AK aff tracker by Austere and a Mesmer by Isaiah